ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 ## 1. Overview

 The `persist` standard library creates a programming model to store and query data conveniently.
 The library uses the statically typed nature of Ballerina language to provide a convenient way to define, store and query data.
-The initial release of `persist` library only supports MySQL data providers.
+The initial release of the `persist` library only supports the MySQL data providers.

 ## 2. Data Model Definition